seanmcgettrick/VideoPalace/README.md

     await publishEndpoint.Publish(new CatalogMovieAdded(movie.Id, movie.Title), cancellationToken);
 ```

+You can now safely delete the **Services** folder in the Catalog project and remove the service registration from Catalog's **Program.cs** file.

 With that, it is now time to test the new messaging pattern, but first, let's examine how MassTransit handles configuring RabbitMQ for us.

 ### RabbitMQ Configuration